Go up one level.

 The assembly pictorial has been updated, now showing the latest PCB, OLED display, and GPS module.

-Here is a new pictorial showing the extra steps to assemble an HBG-Relay.
+Here is a new pictorial showing the extra steps to assemble an HBG3-Relay.

 An updated parts list can be found here.